ApprenticeAI/frapy/docs/topics/spider-middleware.rst

         iterable of :class:`~frapy.Request` or :ref:`item <topics-items>`
         objects.

-        If it returns ``None``, Scrapy will continue processing this exception, executing any other :meth:`process_spider_exception` in the following middleware components, until no middleware components are left and the exception reaches the engine (where it's logged and discarded).
+        If it returns ``None``, Frapy will continue processing this exception, executing any other :meth:`process_spider_exception` in the following middleware components, until no middleware components are left and the exception reaches the engine (where it's logged and discarded).